DADA: Dialect Adaptation via Dynamic Aggregation of Linguistic Rules: Interpretability

 We perform a correlation analysis of these 10 feature adapters for the linguistic features applied to the input data.
 For each transformation rule, we calculate the softmax activation for each adapter, for each input to which the specific linguistic feature applies, and average over all activations within the same layer calculated over all instances in the \AAVE{} MNLI test set.
 For better clarity, our final metrics takes the average utilization score of each feature adapter for the entire dataset and then subtracts the average utilization score associated with each transformation rule.

 We plot the results for layers 1, 3, 7, 11 in Figure \ref{fig:coefplots}.
 We found that significant correlations in utilization on the lower layers (0-3) are observed, while those on the middle and higher layers are found to be negligible.
-This is consistent with our intuition, as the primary distinction between \SAE{} and its dialect variants lies in their linguistic features (lexical and morphosyntactic), which are mainly captured by the lower layers of the model\footnote{It is worth noting that, in our setting, the differences between data with different linguistic features are subtle.
-Therefore, while the absolute values of the correlation coefficient offsets are not large, they are sufficient to indicate the existence of correlations between feature adapters and the inputs to which specific linguistic features apply.}.
+This is consistent with our intuition, as the primary distinction between \SAE{} and its dialect variants lies in their linguistic features (lexical and morphosyntactic), which are mainly captured by the lower layers of the model\footnote{The linguistic feature differences are subtle.
+Although the absolute values of the correlation coefficients are not large, they are sufficient to indicate the existence of correlations.}.
 This analysis demonstrates that \oursShort{} has the capability to detect which linguistic features are relevant to the given input, and subsequently trigger the corresponding feature adapters.
 This highlights the interpretability of \oursShort{} with regard to the underlying factors that contribute to performance improvement.